end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 [PinChangeInt ](https://github.com/GreyGnome/PinChangeInt)

-This library allows the arduino to attach interrupts on multiple pins. [eRCaGuy\_Timer2\_Counter ](http://www.electricrcaircraftguy.com/2014/02/Timer2Counter-more-precise-Arduino-micros-function.html) (optional)
+This library allows the arduino to attach interrupts on multiple pins. [eRCaGuy\_Timer2\_Counter ](http://www.electricrcaircraftguy.com/2014/02/Timer2Counter-more-precise-Arduino-micros-function.html) (optional).

 This library configures the arduino's timer2 to 0.5µs precision.
 It is used for a *micros()* function replacement and allows times calculations that are far more precise (8 times!) than the default's 4µs resolution.